meltyourface/blank/posts/Conversation-with-angels/Celestial-Communion-Angelic-Ritual-for-Guidance/index.md

 ## The Ritual of Celestial Communion

-Objective: To establish an unbroken communion with one's guardian angel and to delve into the nuances of angelic communication.
+**Objective**: To establish an unbroken communion with one's guardian angel and to delve into the nuances of angelic communication.

 Phase 1: Preparation
 ### 1.1 Setting the intentions: Clearly define the purpose of the ritual, perhaps to seek guidance, protection, or understanding.